How do I set up a viewing of a property?

 There is also the option to make payment for your tenancy in full in advance.

 Please contact us for further details.

 Are Utility Bills included in the rent?

-No, Utility bills are not included in the rental price.
-As tenants, you are responsible for the payment of Gas, Electricity and Water.
+No, utility bills are not included in the rental price.
+As tenants, you have the option to take an all inclusive package if you wish.
+You are responsible for the payment of Gas, Electricity and Water.
 You will need to take meter readings when you move in and then register all utilities in your names with the suppliers.
 We generally advise that tenants should budget approx. £5-7.00 per person per week for their bills, approximate guidelines are provided on the EPC certificate for each property.
-You will also be responsible for the cost of any Telephone and Internet (unless otherwise stated) for the property.
+You will also be responsible for the cost of any telephone and internet (unless otherwise stated) for the property.

 What if we want to renew our contract for a further year?